erkstruwe/neusta-code-challenge/README.md

 This application is able to parse and save <b>~64,000 persons per second</b> over HTTP on a standard office notebook.

 ## Project structure
+The project structure is heavily inspired by popular REST/MVC frameworks like Sails.js.

 <dl>
     <dt>coverage</dt>
     <dd>Coverage reports for unit and end to end as well as the combined result in JSON and HTML</dd>